slint-ui/slint/docs/mcu.md

 ## The renderer

 On MCU, we currently only support software rendering.
-In the previous example, we've instentiated a [`slint::platform::swrenderer::MinimalSoftwareWindow`].
-This will give us an instance of the [`slint::platform::swrenderer::SoftwareRenderer`] through the [`draw_if_needed()`](MinimalSoftwareWindow::draw_if_needed) function.
+In the previous example, we've instentiated a [`slint::platform::software_renderer::MinimalSoftwareWindow`].
+This will give us an instance of the [`slint::platform::software_renderer::SoftwareRenderer`] through the [`draw_if_needed()`](MinimalSoftwareWindow::draw_if_needed) function.

 There are two ways to render, depending on the kind of screen and the amount of RAM.